spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-plugins.md

 # Writing Sparv Plugins
-The Sparv Pipeline is comprised of different modules like importers, annotators and exporters.
-Although many modules are shipped with the main Sparv package none of these modules are hard-coded into the Sparv Pipeline and therefore it can easily be extended with plugins.
+The Sparv Pipeline is made up of different modules like importers, annotators and exporters.
+Although many modules are shipped with the main Sparv package, none of these modules are hard-coded into the Sparv Pipeline, and therefore it can easily be extended with plugins.
 A plugin is a Sparv module that is not part of the main Sparv package.
 Writing a plugin is the recommended way of adding a new module to Sparv.